mosip/documentation/docs/manual-adjudication-and-verification.md

 Datashare contains biometrics, identity documents, metainfo, audits related to particular rid and the datashare URL contains encrypted form of this data.

+_Note_: Datashare encryption using partner key and decryption in MAS is using private key of that partner.

 ### Sample Request URL

 GET https://datashare-service/v1/datashare/get/mpolicy-default-adjudication/mpartner-default-adjudication/mpartner-default-adjudicationmpolicy-default-adjudication202011110619201EpLEjvD